Professional Experience Programs

 LINCOLN’S NEW SALEM STATE HISTORIC SITE

-Students have the opportunity to become active learners in the historic 1830s environment at Lincoln’s New Salem State Historic Site in Petersburg where Abraham Lincoln spent his early adulthood.
-Students work collaboratively with park employees and volunteers as historical interpreters in the village or camp counselors for the Pioneer Life Day Camp programs held each summer at the historic site.
+Students have the opportunity to become active learners in the historic 1830s environment at Lincoln’s New Salem State Historic Site near Petersburg where Abraham Lincoln spent his early adulthood.
+Students work collaboratively with park employees and volunteers as historical interpreters in the village.

 MEDICAL SCHOOL PREPARATION PROGRAM